AriBlumstein/AirlineCustomerDB/README.md

 ## Ariel Blumstein & Binyamin Klein

+Disclaimer: This project was done for educational and demonstration purposes only, and all data is fabricated, not relating to any information that exists in reality.

 ## Project Proposal

 The goal of our database is to support the operations related to airlines and customers.